Paramore: 2020–present: This Is Why and hiatus

 On December 27, 2023, Paramore wiped their social media accounts and the band's website became inaccessible.
 A week later, they canceled a co-headlining appearance in Anaheim at iHeartRadio's Alter Ego festival scheduled for January 13, 2024, "due to unforeseen circumstances".
 In their place, Fall Out Boy was announced.
 Stereogum said that Paramore's label contract had expired.
 On January 10, 2024, A24 announced a tribute album for the Talking Heads concert film Stop Making Sense, which features a cover of "Burning Down The House" by Paramore as the leading track.
-In January 2024, the band were nominated for Best International Group at the 2024 BRIT Awards.
+In January 2024, the band was nominated for Best International Group at the 2024 BRIT Awards.
 On January 31, their cover of "Burning Down The House" was released as a single.
 On February 4, 2024, the band won two Grammy awards at the 66th Annual Grammy Awards with their album, This Is Why winning Best Rock Album and the title track winning Best Alternative Music Performance.
-On February 10, 2024, Paramore were announced as the ambassador for Record Store Day 2024 and confirmed that they would continue as an independent band after the end of their contract with Atlantic Records.
+On February 10, 2024, Paramore were announced as the ambassadors for Record Store Day 2024 and confirmed that they would continue as an independent band after the end of their contract with Atlantic Records.
 On March 1, 2024, a music video for "Thick Skull" was released.
-In September 2024, during an interview with Dork, Williams revealed that Paramore has already started making new music, with demos made before they went on tour with Taylor Swift.
+In September 2024, during an interview with Dork, Williams revealed that Paramore had already started making new music, with demos made before they went on tour with Taylor Swift.

 On July 25, 2025, the band released a deluxe digital edition of their debut album, All We Know Is Falling for its 20th anniversary.

-On September 5, 2025, amongst breakup rumors, Williams announced that Paramore were "taking a break" following the release of Williams' third album Ego Death at a Bachelorette Party.
+On September 5, amongst breakup rumors, Williams announced that Paramore was "taking a break" following the release of Williams' third album Ego Death at a Bachelorette Party.
+Later that month, Williams announced that she and the band had joined the No Music for Genocide movement in response to the Gaza genocide, geo-blocking the band's entire music catalog and Williams' solo music from streaming platforms in Israel.